An efficient high-current circuit for fast radio-frequency spectroscopy in cold atomic gases: The circuit

 \subsection{Realization}

-Figure \ref{fig:Realiz} shows a sketch of the realized circuit.
-We opted to use add an extra transmission-line section of 180\,mm length, to reach the vacuum viewport of the experiment while keeping the tuning capacitor C1 at reach.
+Figure~\ref{fig:Realiz}(a) shows a sketch of the realized circuit.
+We opted to add an extra transmission-line section of 180\,mm length, to reach the vacuum viewport of the experiment while keeping the tuning capacitor C1 at reach.
 The system is built using a $Z_0=25\,\Omega$ coaxial cable (QAXIAL RG316/25-FLEX) with non-magnetic conductors and high-power handling of $\sim$\,500\,W at 80\,MHz, and high-voltage porcelain multilayer SMD capacitors from American Technical Ceramics (ATC 100B series, non-magnetic).
-All ATC capacitors are able to withstand 1\,kV.
-To hold the coil in shape, a plastic support has been realized with a 3D printer, increasing the robustness of the system and facilitating the insertion of the coil in the vacuum viewport mechanic clearance.
+All ATC capacitors are able to withstand 1\,kV and have a Q-factor exceeding 1,000 at 100\,MHz.
+To hold the coil in shape, a rigid plastic support has been realized with a 3D printer [see Fig.~\ref{fig:coil}(c)], increasing the robustness of the system and facilitating the insertion of the coil in the vacuum viewport mechanic clearance.
 The step-down and step-up transformers are realized using two couples of 620\,mm-long coaxial sections, corresponding to $\lambda$/4 segments at 80\,MHz.
-The matching network includes: (i) Capacitors C2 and C3, used to create a matching between the loop and the line; (ii) A pair of coaxial cables with charactertic impedance $Z_0=25\,\Omega$ which link the C2/C3 board to the network matching (and tuning) board; (iii) Capacitors C1 and C4, realized with 2 fixed capacitors and a tunable trimmer capacitor, necessary for finely tuning the resonance frequency.
+The matching network includes [see Fig.~\ref{fig:Realiz}(b)]: (i) Capacitors C2 and C3, used to create a matching between the loop and the line; (ii) A pair of coaxial cables with characteristic impedance $Z_0=25\,\Omega$ which link the C2/C3 board to the tuning board; (iii) Capacitors C1 and C4, realized with 2 fixed capacitors and a tunable trimmer capacitor, necessary for finely tuning the resonance frequency.
 The latter is implemented by an air dielectric trimmer capacitor from Johanson Technology, with a voltage rating of 500\,V, a capacitance range of 1\,pF -- 30\,pF and a Q-factor $>\,$800 at 100\,MHz.